estuaryoss/agent-cicd/README.md

 Options:
   --ip TEXT        The IP/hostname of the target machine where estuary-agent
                    is deployed

   --port TEXT      The port number of the target machine where estuary-agent
                    is deployed

   --token TEXT     The authentication token that will be sent via 'Token'
                    header.
-Use 'None' if estuary-agent is deployed unsecured --protocol TEXT  The protocol with which the estuary-agent was deployed.
+Use 'None' if estuary-agent is deployed unsecured

+  --protocol TEXT  The protocol with which the estuary-agent was deployed.
                    Default is http.
 E.g. https

   --cert TEXT      The certificate with which the estuary-agent was deployed.
                    E.g. https/cert.pem

   --endpoint TEXT  The endpoint to sent the request.
 Default is
                    "/commanddetachedyaml"

   --file TEXT      The yaml file path on disk.
 Default is "./config.yaml" --interval TEXT  The poll interval in seconds.
 Default is 5.
+  --batch TEXT     If batch is "true" the server will execute all commands in
+                   batch.
+If batch is "false" the commands will be executed one by one and the CLI exits when the first failure is detected on the Agent.
+Default is "false"

   --help           Show this message and exit.

 ```